What are Dividend Aristocrats?

 Regular distributions

-Most dividend aristocrats come from the USA.
+Most Dividend Aristocrats come from the USA.
 As most dividend stocks there pay out their dividends quarterly, you can look forward to regular dividends as a long-term investor.

 Lower fluctuations